-A data product is a ready-to-use data asset that is created, managed, maintained, and delivered for consumption by an authorized data consumer.
+A data product is a ready-to-use data asset that is created, managed, maintained, and delivered for consumption by authorized data consumers, in serving a particular purpose.

-A data product contains all the data that a user needs in order to support an operational or analytical workload, and is typically related to a specific business entity (such as a customer, vendor, credit card, campaign, lead, or order).
+A data product contains all the data that a user needs in order to support an operational or analytical workload, and is typically related to one or more business entities (such as a customer, vendor, credit card, campaign, lead, or order).

-The data product integrates, unifies, enriches, and synchronizes the relevant data from the underlying source systems - regardless of their technologies, formats, and structure - and delivers it securely to data consumers, in real time.
+The data product integrates, unifies, enriches, and synchronizes the relevant data from the underlying source systems – regardless of their technologies, formats, and structure – and delivers it securely to data consumers, in real time or in batch.

 The data product lifecycle

-The "data as a product" approach assumes that data is managed in a lifecycle, similar to that of agile software delivery.
+A data product approach assumes that data is managed in a lifecycle, similar to that of agile software delivery.
 It is comprehensive and iterative, with the objective of delivering rapid, incremental value to data consumers.
-It includes 4 steps, that are closely managed throughout the process.
+It includes 5 steps, that are closely managed throughout the process.